 Under Suzanne's direction the department has been recognized for its innovation and its ability to build community partnerships:

-- In 2004, Fremont's Human Services Department, in conjunction with the Tri-City Elder Coalition, was one of eight sites from a field of 487 national competitors to be awarded a Community Partnership for Older Adults grant from the Robert Wood Johnson Foundation.
-Through an extensive community dialogue process in nine languages, a senior action plan, "Pathways for Positive Aging", has been developed and is currently being implemented to improve the community long-term care system for older adults and their families.
+In 2004, Fremont's Human Services Department, in conjunction with the Tri-City Elder Coalition, was one of eight sites from a field of 487 national competitors to be awarded a prestigious Community Partnership for Older Adults grant from the Robert Wood Johnson Foundation.
+Through an extensive community dialogue process in nine languages, a senior action plan, "Pathways for Positive Aging", was developed and implemented to improve the community long-term care system for older adults and their families.

-- The Department's Caregiver Support Program, Family Service Team at the Fremont Family Resource Center, and Senior Peer Counseling Program have all been recognized by the Alameda County Mental Health Association; the Peer Counseling Program also received an award from the International City Manager's Association.
+The Department’s Caregiver Support Program, and Senior Peer Counseling have been recognized by the Alameda County Mental Health Association; the Senior Peer Counseling was recognized by the International City Manager’s Association.